Charles Herbert Flowers High School: History

 The school opened its doors in August 2000, for only 9th and 10th grade students.
 At that time, it was the first new high school in 26 years constructed in the Prince George's County Public School system.
 It cost $30 million.
 1,000 were expected at its opening.

 The provisional name was Ardmore High School until the final name was decided.
 The Prince George's County Board of Education considered several names for the school, but ultimately settled on long-time Glenarden resident Charles Herbert Flowers, a well-known trainer of the Tuskegee Airmen.
 In doing so, the school board waived its guideline for naming schools posthumously.
 Flowers appeared to celebrate the school's opening.

 As the school was to open, residents in the wealthier areas of Lake Arbor and Mitchellville and the lower income Landover were competing over who would be served by the school; some wealthier African-Americans were reluctant to let their children go to school with poor children.
 In April 2000 the school board chose not to include Palmer Park students in the Flowers attendance zone, so they were instead assigned to DuVal High School.
 If Palmer Park was included, the estimate calculated was an additional 115 students, which would have made the occupancy 100.6%.

+Flowers was ranked #1,445 on Newsweek's Top 1500 Public High Schools in America, for 2009.